Discover Amsterdam: Tips and Tricks for a Perfect Visit

 Amsterdam Canals

 Amsterdam is small, so trust me when I say you will definitely notice the difference when fewer people are around.
-Whether you're strolling along the canals or admiring the parks, visiting Amsterdam during these months can offer a delightful experience without the tourist rush.
+Whether you're strolling along the canals or admiring the parks, visiting Amsterdam outside of peak season (like September or early April) can offer a delightful experience without the tourist rush.

 Which neighborhood should I stay in?